 Facilitator

 The facilitator is the person walking through the agenda.
-They make sure all the topics are covered, they run the board, mouse, etc.
+They make sure all the topics are covered, and they run the board, mouse, etc.

 Facilitating operational reviews can be challenging.
 It is important to keep people focused on the task at hand and try not to get into problem-solving mode.